-4 Variations of Celtic key patterns
+4 Variations of Celtic Key Patterns

-In Celtic key patterns, both the basic patterns (i.e., the tiles) and their structural arrangements offer many possibilities for distincive designs.
+In Celtic key patterns, both the basic tiles and their structural arrangements offer many possiblities for distinctive designs.
 A small collection of alternatives is presented in this section.

-The considerations of the preceding section started with identifying a basic triangle pattern in a complete key pattern.
+The considerations of the preceding section started with identifying a basic triangle tile in a complete key pattern.
 In the original Celtic artwork, many variations of this first, very typical, triangle may be found.
 A small collection of triangles is shown in the first row of Figure 11.

 Note that in all triangles, the path enters at the same position close to the right angle, continues along the hypotenuse with half the original width, and leaves again at the acute angle opposite of the entrance.
 Any triangle complying with these geometric constraints can be used instead of the basic triangle of the previous section to produce a well-formed pattern with continuous paths.
 The smallest such patterns, consisting entirely of border triangles, are shown in the second row of the figure.
-In order to grow larger patterns with the method of the preceding section, one needs to compose a triangle with its 180° rotation about the centre of the hypotenuse to form a square tile.
-The derived square tiles are shown in the last two rows of Figure 11: The third row contains the squares with vertical centre path (as used in the preceding section), and the fourth row the squares with horizontal centre path, obtained from the upper squares by a 90° rotation.
+In order to grow larger patterns with the method of the preceding section, one needs to compose a triangle with its $180^{\circ}$ rotation about the centre of the hypotenuse to form a square tile.
+The derived square tiles are shown in the last two rows of Figure 11: The third row contains the squares with vertical centre path (as used in the preceding section), and the fourth row the squares with horizontal centre path, obtained from the upper squares by a $90^{\circ}$ rotation.
 A small selection of key patterns using these squares is shown in Figure 12.

-Fig. 11.
-Various basic triangles, smallest corresponding key patterns, and derived square tiles for larger key patterns a square are connected in some way.
+Figure 11: Various basic triangles, smallest corresponding key patterns, and derived square tiles for larger key patterns

+The geometric constraints for triangles imply similar constraints for squares: A path enters at a fixed position on each side of a square, and the paths within a square are connected in some way.
 In Celtic art, many such squares have been used (see Figure 13 for a small sample).
 Since these squares cannot be divided satisfyingly into triangles, they have to be combined with border triangles so that full key patterns may be generated.
 Some samples are shown in Figure 14.